BOOK/CHECK AVAILABILITY LOGIN TO ACCOUNT

 We are happy to send you updates

 We have five cats of our own and have always had cats in the family so we are fully aware how hard it is to leave your beloved pets with someone else.
-We are more than happy to keep you updated by telephone/ e-mail/ text as often as you need.
-The more information we have about your cat’s likes/ dislikes/ habits the easier it will be for us to make sure that they settle and are happy.
-We also have the webcam service, which means that you can keep a close eye on your cat and have the reassurance of seeing that they are comfortable and relaxed.
+We are more than happy to keep you updated by email, WhatsApp or via a cool feature in our booking system!
+We may also post photos or videos of your cat/s on our Facebook page The more information we have about your cat’s likes/ dislikes/ habits the easier it will be for us to make sure that they settle and are happy.

 We tailor our approach and care to each cat